crashoverride777/swifty-ads/README.md

 import SwiftyAds
 ```

-### Create request builder
+### Create GADRequest builder

-Create the GAD request builder that SwiftyAds will use to load ads.
+Create the GADRequest builder that SwiftyAds will use to load ads.
+Some mediation networks such as Vungle may required specific GADRequest extras, please check the AdMob mediation [documentation](https://developers.google.com/admob/ios/mediation).

 ```swift
 import GoogleMobileAds